yousafpubg110-tech/YOUSAF-MD/README.md

 ](https://whatsapp.com/channel/0029Vb3Uzps6buMH2RvGef0j)
 �
 ￼
+⚠️ DISCLAIMER
 �

-�

-⚠️ DISCLAIMER
-IMPORTANT NOTICE
+⚠️ NOTICE

-YOUSAF-MD is an independent open-source project.
-It is not affiliated with, endorsed by, or connected to WhatsApp Inc. or Meta Platforms in any way.
+YOUSAF-MD is an independent open-source project not affiliated with WhatsApp Inc. or Meta.
 Use responsibly — automation misuse may result in account restrictions.

-�
-�

 �